Kostoulas, A. (in preparation). Challenging Boundaries in Language Education. Cham: Springer.

-Kostoulas, A. (in press).
-A Language School as a Complex System.
+Kostoulas, A. (2018).
+A Language School as a Complex System: Complex Systems Theory in English Language Teaching.
 Frankfurt: Peter Lang

 Mercer, S. and Kostoulas, A. (eds) (2018).
 Language Teacher Psychology.
 Bristol: Multilingual Matters.